Integrations

 Server logs

-The endpoint that you need to configure for the logs_dd_url setting has the following format: https://<integration-id>-<org-id>.ingest.grepr.ai.
-The Grepr UI will format this endpoint and make it available for you to copy, if you're using the UI.
-Otherwise, the integration-id is the ID of the Datadog integration that you'd like to use, available via the API.
+The Grepr ingestion hostname is generally formatted as: <integration-id>-<org-id>.ingest.grepr.ai.
+The Grepr UI will format the full endpoint URL and make it available for you to copy when you set up the integration.
+Otherwise, the integration-id is the ID of the Datadog integration you wish to use (available via the API), and org-id is your organization's ID.

 Basic standalone agent